 This column contains a tally of the total judgments collected for each unit.
 The tally includes both trusted and untrusted judgments.

 The agreement column displays a score between 0 and 1, inclusive, indicating contributor consensus across all questions that aggregate responses for that unit.
-The calculation is as follows, with an example scenario below.
+For more information regarding this calculation, please see this Success Center article.

 Working With Your Data